nimbleltd/docs/README.md

     sudo easy_install backlift

 Alternatively, you can use pip to install the Backlift CLI into a virtual environment.

-If you don't know what that means, don't worry about it right now.
+Once you have backlift installed, create an account at [backlift.com](https://backlift.com) by clicking on the 'Sign-in' button in the upper right corner.
+You will need a registration key.
+In order to obtain one please click the 'Get Early Access' link and supply your email address.
+We will send you a key as soon as possible.

-Once you have backlift installed, setup backlift using your account's API key:
+Once you have your api-key, setup backlift with the command:

     backlift setup <api-key>

-(You will find your api-key in your account dashboard.)

 Now you're ready to create new apps and upload them to backlift.